 What is a talisman?

 According to the traditions handed down by this art, talismans are strictly personal objects, built expressly for a given situation relating to a given individual and therefore requiring specific, careful preparation.
 The first talismans were probably engraved pebbles, pieces of leather or leather laid with propitiatory signs.
-With the passage of time, however, the talismans have assumed more elaborate and specific forms and, probably due to alchemical influences, metals played a key role in their construction.
+With time, however, the talismans have assumed more elaborate and specific forms and, probably due to alchemical influences, metals played a key role in their construction.

 The principle from which talismanic art starts is that man is made of clay.
 From this, it can be deduced that the human being contains all the elements in himself, including metals.
 Starting from the two fundamental concepts of magic, namely that the like acts on the like and the contiguous on the contiguous, the metals present in the talismans tune into the metals contained in the human body, producing the desired results.
-It seems that the ancient alchemists believed that an imbalance in the metals contained in the body predisposed the individual to absorb negative forces.
+The ancient alchemists believed that an imbalance in the metals contained in the body predisposed the individual to absorb negative forces.

 The metals that make up the talisman would be activated through a process of “alchemical purification” and by “consecration” via a magical ritual.
 They would thus be put in “personalized” harmony with the subject’s physiological, mental and psychic vibrations and would take on an active value that would trigger the protective faculties of the talisman itself.
-To build a talisman, therefore, the doses of the various metals must be calculated to the milligram.
+To build a talisman, the doses of the various metals must be calculated to the milligram.

 These doses vary according to the purpose for which the talisman is requested and according to the date of birth of the person for whom it is intended, since (according to the construction process) the quantity of molten metals depends on the target’s date of birth in the calendar year.